Information about Deep Plane Facelift Procedures in NYC with Top Facial Plastic Surgeon, Dr. Andrew Jacono

 Deep plane facelift incisions heal with minimal to no visible scarring.
 Because the deep plane facelift does not separate the skin and the lift is supported under the muscles, there is no tension or pulling on the incision lines once closed.
 This tension-free closure allows the incision to heal like imperceptible fine lines.
 It also prevents pulling of the earlobe after facelift which can create a “pixie ear” deformity where the earlobes are elongated and are pulled down after traditional facelift surgery.

-Is a Deep Plane Facelift Better?
+Is A Deep Plane Facelift Better?

 There are many advantages to having Dr. Jacono perform your deep plane facelift.
 As a pioneer and teacher of this surgical procedure, Dr. Jacono has developed improvements that his patients benefit from.